01-edu/public/subjects/chunky/README.md

 ### Instructions

-Create the `chunk` function which has as parameters an `array` that will be split and an `integer` which is the size that the array should be split.
+Create a function named `chunk` which accepts an array and an integer representing a size.

-The function will return an array of elements divided into groups of the length of the given size.
+Your function will chunk the array into sub-arrays, and return an array with each sub-array as its elements.
+The length of each sub-array is denoted by the size argument.

-If the array cannot be split evenly, the final part will be the remaining elements.
+If the array cannot be split evenly, the last sub-array will contain the remaining elements.